-On 18 September 2019, the Company adopted the Restricted Share Unit Scheme ("RSU Scheme").
+On 18 September 2019, the Company conditionally adopted the RSU Scheme by a resolution of shareholders and a resolution of board of directors.
 The purpose of the RSU Scheme is to attract and to retain quality personnel and other persons and to provide them with incentive to contribute to the business and operation of the Group.
+The RSU Scheme became effective since 19 January 2021, the Listing Date.

-Under the RSU Scheme, the directors of the Company may grant options to any directors, employees, consultants and any persons contribute to the Company, its subsidiaries or PRC operating entities to subscribe for shares of the Company.
-An option granted by the Company is exercisable at any time for a period determined by the grantees which should not be more than 10 years from 18 September 2019 upon vesting.
+Under the RSU Scheme, the directors of the Company may grant award of RSUs to any directors, employees, consultants and any persons contribute to the Company, its subsidiaries or PRC operating entities a conditional right when the award vests to obtain shares of the Company on the date of vesting, as determined by the board of directors of the Company in its absolute discretion.